Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Burrowing spiders that have a brown carapace, slight striping on the legs, an attitude, and a pet trade naming problem!

-Haplopelma sp. ("aureopilosum" "longipedum", and others) Many variations on the word "tiger" and a seemingly random region or color Due to difficulty with locating original type specimens and locality data, many Haplopelma species are unidentified and sold under a variety of names.
+Haplopelma sp. ("aureopilosum" "longipedum", and others) Many variations on the word "tiger" and a seemingly random region or color Like most others in this subfamily, these southeast Asians have a chevron pattern on their abdomens.
+Due to difficulty with locating original type specimens and locality data, many Haplopelma species are unidentified and sold under a variety of names.
 The most common "mystery" introductions to the pet trade are spiders sold as H. minax that aren't, and some sold as C. paganus that may be a Haplopelma species.
 In addition, some Haplopelma spp. may not be different species, but just color variations.
 Also see notes under C. paganus

 Haplopelma doriae None Come from Borneo